JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 # Studying R-Tipping

 Let us explore a simple prototypical example of how to use the R-tipping functionality of this package.
 We start with defining an autonomous deterministic dynamical system (i.e. a `CoupledODEs`).
-Then, we define a time-dependent forcing protocol called `RateConfig`, describing how the parameters of the previously defined autonomous system should be ramped.
-We set this up such that for times `t` smaller than the non-autonomous starting time `t_start`, the system is autonomous, and after the parameter ramping, i.e., after `t_start + ramp_t_length` the system is non-autonomous again.
+Then, we define a time-dependent forcing protocol called `RateConfig`, describing how the parameters of the previously defined autonomous `CoupledODEs` will be changed over time.
+For times `t` smaller than the time `t_start`, the system is autonomous, then non-autonomous for `t_start < t < t_start + ramp_t_length` with the paramter ramping given by the `RateConfig` and for `t > t_start + ramp_t_length` the system is autonomous again.
 This setting is a widely used and convenient for studying R-tipping.

 We first consider the following simple one-dimensional autonomous system with one attractor, given by the ordinary differential equation:
 ```math